 Cash from airport revenues: This includes contributions from funds generated by airport operations.
 Airport revenues may not be used for subsidies (including revenue guarantees) to airlines, per 49 U.S.C. §§ 47107 and 47133.
-Applications that include local contributions based on airport revenues do not receive priority consideration for selection.
+Applications that include local contributions based on airport revenues alone will be viewed less favorably than those with cash from non-airport sources.